-Board meetings will be conducted as needed, but not less than once per quarter, and shall be convened by the Chairperson of the Board.
+Board meetings will be conducted as needed, but not less than once per quarter, and shall be convened by the President of the Board.

 Committee meetings will be convened by Committee Chairs as needed.

-The bylaws may be amended by the eligible General Membership with the agreement of 3/5 of the votes cast.
+The bylaws may be amended by the Board with the agreement of 3/5 of the votes cast.